#**Searching for Beauty in Dance Music and Industrial L.A. with Young Adults Co-Founder @deepbody**

-To see more of Rui’s graphical black-and-white photos, follow @__darkwhite__ on Instagram.
+To see more of Raffael’s in-vogue adventures, follow @lionheaded on Instagram.

 Weekend Hashtag Project is a series featuring designated themes and hashtags chosen by Instagram’s Community Team.
 For a chance to be featured on the Instagram blog, follow @instagram and look for a post announcing the weekend’s project every Friday.

-The goal this weekend is to take creative videos where you hold your camera completely still in order to capture the motion in a set frame.
+The goal this weekend is to photograph imperfections in your surroundings to show how mistakes and flaws can in fact be photographed in a beautiful way.
 Some tips to get you started:

-PROJECT RULES: Please add the #WHPholdstill hashtag only to videos taken over this weekend and only submit your own videos to the project.
-If you include music in your video submissions, please only use music to which you own the rights.
-Any tagged video taken over the weekend is eligible to be featured Monday morning.
+PROJECT RULES: Please add the #WHPimperfections hashtag only to photos taken over this weekend and only submit your own photographs to the project.
+Any tagged image taken over the weekend is eligible to be featured Monday morning.